What is Invoice Factoring? – Convert Invoices to Capital

 Important Terms

-• Advance rate: the amount the invoice seller gets upfront.
+• Advance rate: the amount the invoice seller gets upfront, calculated as a percentage of the total invoice or total invoice value.

-• Reserve amount: The amount left over after subtracting the advance amount from the discounted invoice total, paid to the invoice seller after the debtor pays their invoice.
+• Reserve amount: The amount left over after subtracting the advance amount from the discounted total invoice value, paid to the invoice seller after the debtor pays their invoice.

 Invoice Factoring Example

 XYZ Company has a factoring agreement at a discount rate of 3%.
-It wants to factor outstanding invoices worth $25,000 to free up cash flow.
+It wants to factor outstanding invoices with a total invoice value (or invoiced amount) of $25,000 to free up cash flow.
 After applying the discount rate of 3%, the factor purchases the invoice for $24,250.

 So, the actual amount the company receives up front is 90% of $24,250, which works out to $21,825.
 The remaining $2,425 becomes the reserve amount.
 Once the customer pays their invoice, the factor releases the reserve amount to XYZ Company.